 When the Sawyers’ case was transferred to the 30 Days to Family® Ohio program…

-Ten-year-old Samantha came to live with her dad in Ohio five years ago, after being removed from her mother’s care by a children services agency in her home state of Maine.
+Ten-year-old Samantha (name has been changed) came to live with her dad in Ohio five years ago, after being removed from her mother’s care by a children services agency in her home state of Maine.
 With a complicated history of sexual abuse and the painful experience of being separated from her mom, it was important and necessary that Samantha receive trauma-informed counseling and ongoing support.
 Without this, her problems and pain would only continue to multiply.

 Authors | Lauren Frey, Darla Henry, Mary LeBeau, Nicole McLaughlin, Lori Ryan, and Gail Johnson Vaughan

 Approved by Family Builders Network on October 13, 2017